zenhack/chpg/README.md

 safe.
 And because most of the password generators I've seen generate "troubador" passwords, or ones that are *harder* to remember.

-## Details (not many)
+## What (not much)

-This is just a simple password generator - It generates passwords like the one praised in the comic.
+This is just a simple password generator written in go - It generates passwords like the one praised in the comic.

 ## Building & installing